yotam-prog/GitExercise/README.md

 ## Guidelines

 1. Fork this repo and clone your forked repo locally. **Make sure you fork ALL branches, not only `main`**
-2. Answer the below questions, commit your results and push them to the forked repo (make sure you push all the involved branches).
+2. Answer the below questions, commit your results and push them (make sure you push all the involved branches).
-3. Create a PR from branch `main` of your forked repo into `main` of the original repo.
+3. Check GitHub Actions **in your forked repo** (you may need to enable it) for test results.
+Make sure you pass the automatic tests of the **Students Presubmit Fork Tests** workflow.
-4. Make sure you pass automatic tests.
+4. To submit your solution, create a PR from branch `main` of your forked repo into `main` of the original repo.
+Your repo will be tested the same way as done in the previous step, but tests will be running on the original repo account.

 ## Branches